As an Amazon Associate I earn from qualifying purchases.

-If you learn only one deer tongue recipe, this should be it.
+If you learn only one deer tongue recipe, tacos de lengua should be it.

-Mexican tacos de lengua is a food truck staple where I live in Northern California, and everyone does it slightly differently.
+Mexican tongue tacos, or “lengua tacos” as pretty much ever English speaker calls them, are a food truck staple where I live in Northern California, and everyone does it slightly differently.
 The constant is long-braised meat that’s been peeled (tongues have skin on them that needs to be removed), chopped, shredded or sliced, then seared in lard.

 If you’re not convinced, remember that tongue is just meat.
-And since it works all the time (deer chew cud, after all…), it is dense and full of connective tissue.
+And since it works all the time (deer chew cud, after all), a deer tongue is dense and full of connective tissue.
 Super flavorful, rich and meltingly tender, the little browned and seared edges complete things.

-As to what you serve this on, anything goes.
+As to what you serve with your venison tacos de lengua, anything goes.

 You’ll want a typical taco spread, too.
 My preference is: